-- important habitats of species listed under the Nature Conservation Act 1992 and/or Commonwealth Environment Protection and Biodiversity Conservation Act 1999 as presumed extinct, endangered, vulnerable or rare; - regional ecosystems listed as 'endangered' or 'of concern' under State legislation, and/or ecosystems listed as presumed extinct, endangered or vulnerable under the Commonwealth Environment Protection and Biodiversity Conservation Act 1999; - good representative examples of remnant regional ecosystems or regional ecosystems which are poorly represented in protected areas; - sites listed under international treaties such as Ramsar wetlands and World Heritage areas; - sites containing near threatened or bio-regionally significant species or essential, viable habitat for near threatened or bio-regionally significant species; - sites in, or adjacent to, areas containing important resting, feeding or breeding sites for migratory species of conservation concern listed under the Convention of Migratory Species of Wild Animals, and/or bilateral agreements between Australia and Japan (JAMBA) and between Australia and China (CAMBA); - sites containing common species which represent a distributional limit and are of scientific value or which contains feeding, breeding, resting areas for populations of echidna, koala, platypus and other species of special cultural significance;
+- important habitats of species listed under the Nature Conservation Act 1992 and/or Commonwealth Environment Protection and Biodiversity Conservation Act 1999 as presumed extinct, endangered, vulnerable or rare; - regional ecosystems listed as 'endangered' or 'of concern' under State legislation, and/or ecosystems listed as presumed extinct, endangered or vulnerable under the Commonwealth Environment Protection and Biodiversity Conservation Act 1999; - good representative examples of remnant regional ecosystems or regional ecosystems which are poorly represented in protected areas; - sites listed under international treaties such as Ramsar wetlands and World Heritage areas; - sites containing near threatened or bio-regionally significant species or essential, viable habitat for near threatened or bio-regionally significant species; - sites in, or adjacent to, areas containing important resting, feeding or breeding sites for migratory species of conservation concern listed under the Convention of Migratory Species of Wild Animals, and/or bilateral agreements between Australia and Japan (JAMBA) and between Australia and China (CAMBA); - sites adjacent to nesting beaches, feeding, resting or calving areas of species of special interest; - sites containing common species which represent a distributional limit and are of scientific value or which contains feeding, breeding, resting areas for populations of echidna, koala, platypus and other species of special cultural significance; - sites containing high biodiversity that are of a suitable size or with connectivity to corridors/protected areas to ensure survival in the longer term; such land may contain: - natural vegetation in good condition or other habitat in good condition (e.g. wetlands); and/or - degraded vegetation or other habitats that still supports high levels of biodiversity or acts as an important corridor for maintaining high levels of biodiversity in the area; - a site containing other special ecological values, for example, high habitat diversity and areas of high endemism; - ecosystems which provide important ecological functions such as: wetlands of national, state and regional significance; riparian vegetation; important buffer to a protected area or important habitat corridor between areas; - sites of palaeontologic significance such as fossil sites; - protected areas which have been proclaimed under the Nature Conservation Act 1992 and Marine Parks Act 1982 or are under consideration for proclamation; and/ or

-- sites containing high biodiversity that are of a suitable size or with connectivity to corridors/protected areas to ensure survival in the longer term; such land may contain: - o natural vegetation in good condition or other habitat in good condition (e.g. wetlands); and/or - degraded vegetation or other habitats that still supports high levels of biodiversity or acts as an important corridor for maintaining high levels of biodiversity in the area; - a site containing other special ecological values, for example, high habitat diversity and areas of high endemism; - ecosystems which provide important ecological functions such as: wetlands of national, state and regional significance; riparian vegetation; important buffer to a protected area or important habitat corridor between areas; - sites of palaeontologic significance such as fossil sites; - sites of geomorphological significance, such as lava tubes or karst; - protected areas which have been proclaimed under the Nature Conservation Act 1992 or are under consideration for proclamation; and/ or - areas of major interest, or critical habitat declared under the Nature Conservation Act 1992 or high nature conservation value areas or areas vulnerable to land degradation under the Vegetation Management Act 1999.
+• areas of major interest, or critical habitat declared under the Nature Conservation Act 1992 or high nature conservation value areas or areas vulnerable to land degradation under the Vegetation Management Act 1999.